AustralianBioCommons/tower/user-guide/compute-env.md

 ### Utilising Compute environment with Tower Agent

-There are few points to be considered when using the Tower Agent.
+There are a few points to be considered when using the Tower agent:
 - The users of a workspace will share the same compute environment and credentials.
 - Each user needs to create their own personal access token.
-- Each user needs to run Tower agent on their account on the HPC.
+- Each user needs to run the Tower agent on their account on the HPC.
-- Each user needs to pass their personal access token and the shared connection id (of the credential) to their instance of tower agent on the HPC.
+- Each user needs to pass their personal access token and the shared connection id (of the credential) to their instance of the Tower agent on the HPC.

 To address these points: